 On September 28, 1965, six years after he led the Cuban Revolution and four years after the failed U.S.-backed Bay of Pigs Invasion, Fidel Castro announces that any Cuban who wished to leave the island was free to do so.
 With Cuban forces no longer blocking civilians from leaving, a massive wave of emigration ensued, bringing hundreds of thousands of Cuban immigrants to Florida.

 For the next eight years, ten flights a week left Cuba for Miami, and many Cubans waited years for their spot on the planes.
 Roughly 300,000 made the trip.
 This mass movement of people had several major effects on both countries.
 Castro was able to rid the island of many dissenters, although their departure was a propaganda victory for the Americans and may have led to significant "brain drain" in Cuba.
-It also markedly changed the demographics of Miami—it was during this period that the city's Little Havana neighborhood became a permanent enclave for Cuban culture, and as of the 2010 census 34.4 percent of Miami residents were of Cuban origin.
+It also markedly changed the demographics of Miami—it was during this period that the city's Little Havana neighborhood became a permanent enclave for Cuban culture.